 For best results, some recipes call for one Power Level for a certain length of time, and another Power Level for another length of time.
-Your oven can be set to change from one to another automatically, for up to three cycles if the first heating cycle is defrost.
+Your oven can be set to change from one to another automatically, for up to three cycles if the first heating cycle is defrost or the last at 0% power.